sajanrav/courses/README.md

       Bollinger value for equity today < x
       Bollinger value for equity yesterday >= y Bollinger value for SPY today >= z

+7. Assignment - 7
+   This assignment has three parts to it -

+   a.
+Implement Bollinger bands as an indicator using 20 day look back.
+The upper band should represent the mean plus one standard deviation and the
+      lower band is the mean minus one standard deviation.

+   b.
+Create an event study with the signal being defined below :

+      Bollinger value for the equity today <= x Bollinger value for the equity yesterday >= y Bollinger value for SPY today >= z

+   c.
+Revise event analyzer to output a series of trades based on events; Instead of putting a 1 in the event matrix, output to file :

+      Date, AAPL, Buy, 100
+      Date + 5 days, AAPL, Sell, 100

+   d.
+Feed the above output to a market simulator

+   e.
+Report the performance of the strategy in terms of total return, average daily return, STDDEV of daily return and Sharpe ratio for
+      the time period.